emanuele-f/PCAPdroid/app/src/main/jni/pcapd/README.md

 Its hot features include:

-- Ability to capture from the internet-facing interface and automatically roam when it changes
+- Capture from the internet-facing interface and automatically roam when it changes
+- Filter traffic by app (via the app UID)
+- Capture from multiple interfaces and detect the packet direction
 - The executable lives within the normal app directories and does not alter the Android root file system
-- Ability to capture from multiple interfaces
-- Detect the direction of the packets
 - All the dumped packets start with the IP headers, which relieves your app from doing datalink processing

 The following datalinks are currently supported: `DLT_RAW`, `DLT_EN10MB` and `DLT_LINUX_SLL`.